urvishp13/Little-Search-Engine/README.md

 If running the program using the command line, go into the `bin` folder of this repo and type `java search.LittleSearchEngineDriver`--as the .class files are already there.

-To access the document files (.txt files) when running the program, enter the file that has the full file names (eg. `<file_name>.txt`) of the files to be used--if using the documents I used to test the code, this file is `mydocs.txt`.
-In order to use this file, you will have to backout/follow-directory-paths until you are in the directory of that file (eg. in the command line, you'll have to use `../data/<file_name>.txt`; in Eclipse, you'll have to use
+To access the document files when running the program, **enter the file name that has all the file names you want to read data from, do not enter the names of the individual files** (eg. in my case, this file is `mydocs.txt`).
+In order to use this file,
+you will have to backout/follow-directory-paths until you are in the directory of this file (eg. in the command line, you'll have to use `../data/mydocs.txt`; in Eclipse, you'll have to use
-`data/<file_name>.txt`, etc.). **Be sure to use the file that has ALL the file names in it and not the individual file documents.**
+`data/mydocs.txt`, etc.).
-Inside this file, make sure each document (.txt) file has the correct path to it; they should have a similar path as that used to access the file with all the document file names, with the only difference being the file name.
+Inside this file, make sure each .txt file has the correct path to it; they should have a similar path as that used to access the file with all the document file names, the only difference being the name of the file.
-For the purposes of use-as-is, the [mydocs.txt](https://github.com/urvishp13/Little-Search-Engine/blob/main/data/mydocs.txt) file in this repository has its files with the paths that would allow execution of the code from the command line; if you are running this code in a different environment, feel free to change the paths of all the files in this folder.
+For use-as-is purposes, the [mydocs.txt](https://github.com/urvishp13/Little-Search-Engine/blob/main/data/mydocs.txt) file in this repository has its files with the paths that would allow execution of the code from the command line; if you are running this code in a different environment, feel free to change the paths of all the files in this folder.

 You will also have to enter the "noisewords" file which are "commonplace words (such as 'the')".
-The name of this file is `noisewords.txt` and access it using the method outlined in the previous paragraph.
+The name of this file is `noisewords.txt`
+; input it using the file-path method outlined in the previous paragraph.